davdar/maam/writeup/paper.markdown

-instantiated, our generic interpreter is capable of recovering the concrete semantics and a family of abstract interpreters, with variations in abstract domain, abstract garbage collection, mcfa, call-site sensitivity, object sensitivity, and flow and path sensitivity (Section \ref{recovering-analyses}).
+instantiated, our generic interpreter is capable of recovering the concrete semantics and a family of abstract interpreters, with variations in abstract domain, abstract garbage collection, mcfa, call-site sensitivity, object sensitivity, and path and flow sensitivity (Section \ref{recovering-analyses}).

 \paragraph{Isolating Path and Flow Sensitivity}
 We give specific monads for instantiating the interpreter from Section
-\ref{the-interpreter} which give rise to path-sensitive, flow-sensitive and flow-insensitive analyses (Section \ref{varying-path-and-flow-sensitivity}).
+\ref{the-interpreter} to path-sensitive, flow-sensitive and flow-insensitive analyses (Section \ref{varying-path-and-flow-sensitivity}).
 This leads to an isolated understanding of path and flow sensitivity as mere variations in the monad used for execution.
 Furthermore, these monads are language independent, allowing one to reuse the same path and flow sensitivity machinery for any language of interest, and compose seamlessly with other analysis parameters.

 \paragraph{Galois Transformers}
 To ease the construction of monads for building abstract interpreters and their proofs of correctness, we develop a framework of Galois transformers (Section
 \ref{a-compositional-monadic-framework}).
-Galois transformers are an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system (Section \ref{galois-transformers-1}).
+Galois transformers are an extension of monad transformers which transport (1) Galois connections and (2) mappings to an executable transition system (Section \ref{galois-transformers-1}).
 Our Galois transformer framework allows us to both execute and reason about the correctness of an abstract interpreter piecewise for each transformer in a